Leo3418/HBWHelper/README.md

 another repository's code on GitHub, but chances are you are interested in source code of a particular version, but the branch holding that version's source code has been deleted.
-In accordance with GNU GPLv3, we are pleased to provide you source code of every version of this mod.
-However, GitHub can only automatically add source code archive of one branch to a release.
-Therefore, we provide Zip archives of source code of other branches with every release.
+In accordance with terms of GNU General Public License, we are pleased to provide you source code of every version of this mod.
+Since GitHub can only automatically add source code archive of one branch to a release, we provide Zip archives of source code of other branches with every release.
 On the [Releases](https://github.com/Leo3418/HBWHelper/releases) page, you will find two asset entries named `Source code (zip)` and `Source code (tar.gz)` for every release.
 Those allow you to download source